 You can write to us by email or letter, or contact us by phone, where we will go through our security procedures before discussing account details.

 We can send statements at any time upon request.
 Your statement will include a summary of your giving, which can be particularly helpful if you are a higher or additional rate UK taxpayer and complete a Self Assessment tax return.

 Our affiliate Stewardship Services (UKET) Limited produces a magazine called ‘Share’ a few times a year, which includes information and inspirational articles on generosity and giving.
 This will be sent you automatically but if you don’t want to receive it, just let us know by phone, email or post.

 Publicity and Announcements

 An individual who sets up a Giving Account with us is the Primary User (or account holder) of that account.
-Where Gift Aid is applicable to a Gift, it will always be claimed in the name of the Primary User, therefore all Gifts into the account must be from the original account holder who (if relevant) signed the Gift Aid declaration.
+Where Gift Aid is applicable to a Top-up, it will always be claimed in the name of the Primary User, therefore all Top-ups into the account must be from the original account holder who (if relevant) signed the Gift Aid declaration.

 How Do I Close My Account?

 You are free to close your account at any time - simply let us know.
 If there is a balance in the account, please make sure this is Granted out before you would like to close the account.